ornao/pp4/README.md

 27. As an admin, I can log in and access the back end of the site [Kanban board user story link](https://github.com/ornao/pp4/issues/10)
 28. As an admin, I can manually add a booking so that I can accommodate bookings lodged through phone or email [Kanban board user story link](https://github.com/ornao/pp4/issues/11)

-29. As an admin, I can accept or reject bookings so that we avoid double bookings [Kanban board user story link]()
 30. As a site owner, I want site the to be fully responsive and accessible [Kanban board user story link]()
 31. As a site owner, i want all user entered data to be validated to reduce errors on database [Kanban board user story link](https://github.com/ornao/pp4/issues/32)
 32. As a site owner, I want only logged in users to view details of their bookings [Kanban board user story link](https://github.com/ornao/pp4/issues/33)
 33. As a site owner, I want every site visitor to be able to view the accommodation types on offer and reviews of these accommodations [Kanban board user story link](https://github.com/ornao/pp4/issues/34)